History of the Philadelphia Eagles: 2014: dominance then collapse

-2015: End of Chip Kelly Era
+2015: end of Chip Kelly era

 With the 2015 season, Chip Kelly was given full control which he used to revamp the roster into something he preferred.
 Offensive stalwarts such as LeSean McCoy, Jeremy Maclin, Nick Foles, and Evan Mathis were either traded, released, or not resigned, often to the chagrin of Eagles fans.
 The new quarterback of the Eagles was Sam Bradford.
 In a surprise free agent signing, Chip Kelly also acquired the previous season's rushing yard leader, DeMarco Murray, from the rival Dallas Cowboys.
 LeSean McCoy was traded for Kiko Alonso from the Buffalo Bills.
 Many changes were made with the offense to better fit Chip Kelly's fast-paced offense.
-The new roster didn't work out as the Eagles would go 7–9, and miss the playoffs, however, this was in part due to an injury suffered by Sam Bradford in week 9 during a home game against the Dolphins.
+The new roster did not work out as the Eagles would go 7–9, and miss the playoffs, however, this was in part due to an injury suffered by Sam Bradford in week 9 during a home game against the Dolphins.
 Weeks 9–11, in which the Eagles played vs. Dolphins, vs. Buccaneers, and at the Lions on Thanksgiving, were supposed to be the easiest stretch of the season for Philadelphia.
 In the 3rd quarter of the game against Miami, when the Eagles were leading, Sam Bradford exited the game with an injury that would sideline him for the remainder of that game and for the next two games.
 Mark Sanchez took his place and went on to throw an interception in the end zone in a potential game-winning TD drive.
 Sanchez's offense went on to be blown out in the next two games, scoring no more than 17 in each.
 Bradford came back in week 12, and beat the strong favorites, the New England Patriots, on the road.
 Kelly was fired as head coach with one game remaining on the season.

 The Doug Pederson era (2016–2020)

 2016: Carson Wentz and Doug Pederson's first year

 After Chip Kelly, Doug Pederson was announced head coach on January 18, 2016, his first NFL head coaching job.
-The Eagles traded up for the second overall draft pick and chose North Dakota State quarterback Carson Wentz in the 2016 NFL Draft.
+The Eagles traded up for the second overall draft pick and chose North Dakota State quarterback Carson Wentz in the 2016 NFL draft.
 The season started off well for the Eagles when they went 3–0 to start the season (Doug Pederson would become the first head coach in franchise history to win their first three games).
 However, the lack of weapons for Carson Wentz and his lack of experience would catch up to them as the Eagles would go 4–9 in their final 13 games, and end the season 7–9 again and miss the playoffs.